Abhishekby/Arduino/README.md

 # Arduino
-This repo is solely for the learning codes and basics of arduino only.
+This repo is solely for the learning codes and basics of arduino